matn7/CS-Notes/src/main/java/deployment/GCP.md

 - Use them for everything!
 - Can be used for owner when within an organization.
 - Can nest groups in an organization:
-    - Example - one group for each department, all those in group for all staff.
+    - One group for each department, all those in group for all staff.

 ### IAM - Policies

 **Policies**

 - A Policy binds Members to Roles for some scope of Resources.
-- Answers - Who can do what to which thing(s)?
+- Answers, who can do what to which thing(s)?
 - Attached to some level in the Resource Hierarchy:
     - Organization, Folder, Project, Resource.
 - Roles and Members listed in policy, but Resources identified by attachment.